zaedaamrin/e-motion-cornell/design/design-journey.md

 > Make a plan of when you will complete all parts of this assignment.
 > This plan is for your team.
 There is no required format.
 Format it so that it works for you!

+- We will be meeting every Sunday to discuss progress and work on the project togehter
+- We would also be meeting online over the break.
+- april 27th (deadline for milestone 2)
+  - interview (week of )
+  - design goals
+  - card sorting
+  - theme
+  - layout
+  - interacivity design

 ## Milestone 2 - April 27th

 Conducting user research - plan and report the results in design Journey.
 4 user interviews.